A pond behind some leaves that are on the ground and growing on bushes.

-eBook: Refactoring WordPress Plugins Part 1
+Cover of Refactoring WordPress Plugins part 1

 The WordPress open-source project is now 20 years old.
 In that time, PHP and JavaScript have changed a lot.
 There is still some old code from back then running and it works.
 That’s great, but if you’re writing PHP and JavaScript for WordPress now, we can do better.